How to Make the Oculus Quest More Comfortable

 - Search ‘weight of coins in <your country> on Google so you won’t need a scale to measure the total weight (the weight of the wallet is negligible ~20 grams).

-- Tape the wallet to the back strap of your headset using duct tape.
-Make sure it is facing horizontally, so the wallet doesn’t go down to your neck which is uncomfortable especially when you’re looking upwards.
+- Tape the wallet to the back strap of your headset using packaging tape or duct tape.
+Make sure the wallet is facing horizontally, not vertically.

 The beauty of this method is you can choose exactly how heavy you want the counterweight to be by adding in as many coins as you like.